MrPoobah/talos-physics/README.md

 Hello people!

-I study Physics and I want to learn how to program.
+I study Physics and I want to learn how to code.